 Microsoft 365 Business Voice was launched in 2019.
 It is 100% cloud-based and built on the exact same infrastructure and services Enterprise customers were enjoying years ago.
 There are no compromises on the features and quality.
 It is truly an Enterprise-grade system offered at a lower price point than most traditional Voice-over-IP solutions.
 Plus, Microsoft Business Voice can be deployed rapidly, is easy to maintain, and will continue to improve through constant enhancement efforts made by Microsoft.

 On top of that, the service is available through Microsoft Teams, which I would bet, if you're not already using it, you're familiar with it ( if not, check on this article to familiarize yourself with Microsoft Teams).
-Through Teams, Business Voice delivers a consistent experience regardless of whether you use it on a desktop PC or Mac, a mobile device, a laptop, a desktop phone, a console or a conference room.
-Since Teams is everywhere you are, there's no down time and your team can start enjoying the Business Voice features right off the bat.
+Through Teams, Business Voice delivers a consistent experience regardless of whether you use it on a desktop PC or Mac, a mobile device, a laptop, a desktop phone, a console, or a conference room.
+Since Teams is everywhere you are, there's no downtime and your team can start enjoying the Business Voice features right off the bat.
 If you're not sold on Teams yet and want to compare it to other well-known products, check out our Slack vs. Teams blog.
 If you're not sold on Business Voice yet, don't take our word for it!
 Listen to our customers explain why they made the switch:

 What's Included with Microsoft Business Voice?